 - Set a policy goal for the administration to restore basic water enforcement and monitoring practices for the Great Lakes to be at least as strong as what was in place in 2016;

 - Revoke U.S. EPA’s October 2020 proposed ballast water rules that leave the Great Lakes less protected than they are now;

 - Propose increased funding for federal agencies that work to protect public health and the environment in the President’s FY2022 budget.
 In particular, U.S. EPA needs increased staffing for basic day-to-day monitoring and enforcement of clean water, drinking water, and other critical environmental laws.

-Invasive Asian Carp pose a clear threat to the Great Lakes.
+Invasive carp pose a clear threat to the Great Lakes.
 Established populations of these fish are only 50 miles from Chicago and Lake Michigan.
 But it’s not too late to prevent them from reaching the lakes.